Juan Ruiz de Apodaca, 1st Count of Venadito

-Juan José Ruiz de Apodaca y Eliza, 1st Count of Venadito, OIC, OSH, KOC (3 February 1754 – 11 January 1835) was a Spanish Navy officer, nobleman and colonial administrator who served as the viceroy of New Spain from 20 September 1816 to 5 July 1821 during the Mexican War of Independence.
+Juan José Ruiz de Apodaca y Eliza, 1st Count of Venadito, OIC, OSH, KOC (3 February 1754 – 11 January 1835) was a Spanish Navy officer and colonial administrator who served as the viceroy of New Spain from 20 September 1816 to 5 July 1821 during the Mexican War of Independence.

 Military career

 Ruiz de Apodaca was born in Cádiz into a family of renowned Basque merchants.
 He began his military career on 7 November 1767 as part of the marine guard, and three years after he was named frigate lieutenant, being continuously promoted until reaching the rank of naval lieutenant on 23 May 1778.
 At this time he also married Maria Rosa Gaston with whom he had seven children.

 He sailed as a junior officer throughout the northern and the southern hemisphere on various ships.
 He was commissioned to go to Tahiti on the friguate Aguila, where he gathered much info about the area, drawing up charts of the island and its ports.
 He was promoted to frigate captain in 1781, and he was placed in charge of the Asuncion, joining the squadron led by Luis de Córdova y Córdova.
 Two years later he happened to be the commander who brought news of the end of the Anglo-French War to the Philippines, on the return trip to Spain taking silver and fruit.

 Upon his arrival in Cádiz, he gave a briefing on copper sheathing, and the Ministry of the Navy approved a project to apply to technique to many Spanish ships.
 It was this in part which led to his promotion to Captain on 26 February 1788, and shortly after to squadron major general under the command of lieutenant general Félix Ignacio de Tejada.
 He was tasked with repairs and improvements to the docks of Tarragona, a task which took ten years to complete.
 He also was tasked with informing the government of the progress of the improvements to the port of Alicante.

 In July 1803 he was again in charge of the Cartagena arsenal, where he had already held that position in 1797.
 On 24 March 1807 he was granted command of the Ocean squadron, surrendering the following year to the French squadron anchored in Cádiz, commanded by Admiral Rosily, in the Capture of the Rosily Squadron.

 He was promoted to lieutenant general on 23 August 1809, and in January of the same year Apodaca had been sent to London to open peace negotiations and create an alliance to fight against the French invader (Treaty of London of 14 January 1809).
 He returned to Cádiz from his diplomatic mission in London.
 All this earned him singular displays of appreciation from the Government and the King of the United Kingdom, who gave him conspicuous signs of this when he left office on 15 June 1811.
 In February 1812 he went to Havana as captain general and governor of the island of Cuba.